Featured image of post How I Run SonarQube in My Own CI Pipeline (And Let AI Fix What It Finds)

 The pattern I use to turn SonarQube from passive reporting into an active remediation loop with labels, issues, AI-assisted fixes, and human-controlled pull requests.

 Running SonarQube is easy.
+Making it useful is the hard part.

 1. run the scan on a schedule